darius/tailbiter/README.md

 original Byterun runs in 2.7 or 3.3.)

-I've greatly stripped down and modified the version of byterun in this repo, and extended the compiler a bit, towards compiling the interpreter.

-To do: actually run the compiler-compiled interpreter on the interpreter.
+I've greatly stripped down and modified the version of byterun in this repo, and extended the compiler a bit, to run both together, i.e. the compiler-compiled compiler and interpreter on the interpreter.

 This is a continuation of
 https://github.com/darius/500lines/tree/master/bytecode-compiler